TasteOfReality/MRC-GTAUtil-StreamConverter/README.md

 # MRC-GTAUtil-StreamConverter
+NOTE: This project is currently in development.
+There is currently a bug that causes a crash.
+This happens because the array index is out of bounds.
+Unsure as what causes this though as sometimes it works fine.

 This program converts eup stream folders into a folder structure that can be used by GTAUtil.
 Useful for quickly adding or restructoring large amounts of eup

 Convert this: